fadliferdian28/v3-core/README.md

 - `contracts/libraries/FullMath.sol` is licensed under `MIT` (as indicated in its SPDX header), see [`contracts/libraries/LICENSE_MIT`](contracts/libraries/LICENSE_MIT)
 - All files in `contracts/test` remain unlicensed (as indicated in their SPDX headers).

+## Contributing

+This repository was forked for educational and testing purposes.
+If you are exploring Uniswap V3, feel free to:
+- ⭐ Star this repository to show support.
+- Fork and experiment with the code.
+- Submit improvements, bug fixes, or documentation updates.

+---

+## Additional Notes

+This fork is connected with my learning journey on **Talent Protocol**.
+The changes made here are non-functional and only serve as an example of how to contribute through GitHub commits and documentation updates.

+Happy building on Web3 🚀